-The Company is continuing to evaluate 2015 capital expenditures.
-Its current estimates are between \$70 million and \$100 million, a decrease from the previously communicated estimated range of \$80 million to \$110 million.
-Capital expenditures consist mostly of continued investments in the Company's breweries, as well as additional keg purchases in support of growth.
-These estimates include capital expenditures for existing Alchemy & Science projects of between \$3 million and \$5 million.
-The actual total amount spent on 2015 capital expenditures could be higher dependent on capital required to meet future growth.
-Based on information currently available, the Company believes that its capacity requirements for 2015 can be covered by its Company-owned breweries and existing contracted capacity at third-party brewers.
+The Company is continuing to evaluate capital expenditures and to initiate projects to support its business plans.
+These capital expenditures consist mostly of continued investments in the Company's breweries in support of currently projected growth.
+The actual amount spent may be significantly higher, if deemed by management to be appropriate to meet anticipated future growth.
+Based on current information, the Company has decreased its estimated 2015 capital expenditure range to \$60 million to \$80 million from the previously communicated estimate of \$70 million to \$100 million.
+These estimates include capital expenditures for existing A&S projects of between \$3 million and \$5 million.
+The Company estimates full-year 2016 capital spending of between \$70 million.
+Based on information currently available, the Company believes that its capacity requirements for 2016 can be covered by its Company-owned breweries and existing contracted capacity at third party brewers.